What can the polar bear do?

 - What type of stone is carbon dioxide pumped into?
 Why?

 - What are cap rocks?
 Why are they important?

 - Why is a treaty between nations needed so that we can reduce greenhouse gas emissions?

 - How does a cap-and-trade system work?
-Could it work for cities or businesses in the same way it does for nations?
+Could it work for cities or businesses in the same way as for nations?

 - What is carbon sequestration?
 Does it prevent carbon dioxide from being emitted?
 Does it take carbon dioxide from the atmosphere?